zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-associate-virtual-machine-scale-set.md

 1. Open [Azure portal](https://portal.azure.com).
 1. Go to your capacity reservation group.
 1. Under **Setting**, select **Resources**.
-1. In the table, you can see all the scale set VMs that are associated with the capacity reservation group.
+1. In the table, you can see all the scale set VMs that are associated to the capacity reservation group.

 ---
 <!-- The three dashes above show that your section of tabbed content is complete.
 Don't remove them :) -->

 ## Region and availability zone considerations

-Virtual machine scale sets can be created regionally or in one or more availability zones to protect them from data-center-level failure.
+You can create virtual machine scale sets regionally or in one or more availability zones to help protect them from datacenter-level failure.
 To learn more about multizonal virtual machine scale sets, see [Virtual machine scale sets that use availability zones](../virtual-machine-scale-sets/virtual-machine-scale-sets-use-availability-zones.md).

 >[!IMPORTANT]